Railroad Trestle Nature Trail

 The area is perfect for a contemplative walk, and offers a multitude of opportunities for photographers and artists.
 Birding enthusiasts will be thrilled by the number and variety of species that flock to this serene back marsh.

 Railroad historians can tread the path of the old Fernandina to Cedar Key rail line, and look across the marsh to where the line once connected with the main shipping dock.
-Some of the old trestle posts are still visible at the water’s edge
+Some of the old trestle posts are still visible at the water’s edge.

 A Brief History of the Old Rail Line

 The first train arrived in Cedar Key on March 1, 1861 and brought with it a new era of prosperity to this island community.
 Daily passenger and freight services from Fernandina Beach continued until the early 1880s when Henry Plant’s railroad bypassed Cedar Key for the larger port of Tampa.
-Service to the island gradually declined until the last train departed from Cedar Key on July 7, 1932.
+Service to the island gradually declined until the last train departed from Cedar Key on July 7, 1932

 The abandoned rail line was quickly reclaimed by native vegetation and wildlife.
 When development mushroomed again in the late 1990s it became readily apparent that action was needed to preserve some of the pristine habitat areas.
 The trail project became a viable solution to that need for preservation.
 Not only did it create a habitat refuge, it also preserved a small piece of Cedar Key’s history.